 Differences in overall habitat between the southern Vienne and the Brenne mean there are differences in status/abundance for some species, most strikingly with water birds – obviously there are many more in the Brenne!
 Conversely, Hen and Montagu's Harriers, Stone Curlews and others benefit from the cereal fields widely seen in the Vienne.

-W = winter
+W = winter visitor

-S = summer, usually breeding
+S = summer visitor, usually breeding

 M = on migration, eruptive or erratically displaced